apollographql/apollo-link/docs/source/index.md

 <h3 id="customization">Customizing your own links</h3>

 Our links have you covered for the most common use cases, but what if you want to write your own middleware?
 What about offline support or persisted queries?
 The `ApolloLink` interface was designed to be customizable to fit your application's needs.
-To get started, check out [our guide for building your own links](./buildyourown).
+To get started, first read our [concepts guide](./concepts) and then learn how to write your own [stateless link](./stateless).